AckslD/nvim-neoclip.lua/README.md

 * `:lua require('neoclip').stop()`
 * `:lua require('neoclip').toggle()`

+### Sync database
+If you don't want to use the setting `continuous_sync`, but still keep two instances of neovim synchronized in their `neoclip` history you can use the functions:
+* `:lua require('neoclip').db_pull()`: Pulls the database (overwrites any local history in the current session).
+* `:lua require('neoclip').db_push()`: Pushes to the database (overwrites any history previous saved in the database).

+### Remove entries
+You can remove entries manually using the keybinds for `delete`.
+You can also delete the whole history with `:lua require('neoclip').clear_history()`.

 ## Tips
+* Duplicate yanks are not stored, but rather pushed forward in the history such that they are the first choice when searching for previous yanks.
+  Equality is checked using content and also type (ie charwise, linewise or blockwise), so if you have to yanks with the same content but when yanked charwise and the other linewise, these are considered two different entries.
+  However, the filetype in the buffer when the yanked happened is not, so if you yank `print('hello')` in a `python` file and then in a `lua` file you'll have a single entry which will be previewed using `lua` syntax.
 * If you lazy load [`telescope`](https://github.com/nvim-telescope/telescope.nvim) with [`packer`](https://github.com/wbthomason/packer.nvim) with for example the key `module = telescope`, then it's better to use e.g. `:lua require('telescope').extensions.neoclip.default()` than `:Telescope neoclip` (or `:lua require('telescope').extensions.neoclip['<reg>']()` over `:Telescope neoclip <reg>`) for keybindings since it will properly load `telescope` before calling the extension.
 * If you don't want to store pure whitespace yanks you could specify a filter as:
   ```lua